Max Kepler Player Props: Twins vs. White Sox

-The Minnesota Twins, including Max Kepler (batting .281 in his past 10 games, with two doubles, a home run, four walks and five RBI), take on starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Wednesday at 7:10 PM ET.
+The Minnesota Twins, including Max Kepler (.400 on-base percentage in past 10 games, 79 points above season-long percentage), battle starting pitcher Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Thursday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the White Sox.
+In his previous game he had a one-hit showing (1-for-4) against the White Sox.

 Max Kepler Game Info & Props vs. the White Sox